SachinSaligram/refresher/README.md

-# Jupyter notebooks for some popular libraries
+## Jupyter notebooks for some popular libraries
-Some jupyter notebooks to refresh basic concepts.
+Some jupyter notebooks I created to refresh/practice basic concepts.